 This post contains affiliate links (what's that?)

 Are you searching for an inspirational activity for your mixed-age group?
 One that could easily be a craft or an educational classroom activity?
-If you sometimes find your treasures on the craft stores' clearance shelves, like me, you'll likely have most materials on hand.
+If you sometimes find your treasures on the craft stores' clearance shelves, like me, you'll likely have most materials for this activity on hand.

 Here is a simple and oh, so easily adaptable winter activity, inspired by the "Deck the Halls" Theme!